geekzter/azure-pipeline-agents/README.md

 `./deploy.ps1 -Apply`

 ### Pool
-This will perform the  provision the agents.
 To create a pool from the scale set use the instructions provided [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops#create-the-scale-set-agent-pool).
 ## From Pipeline
 This repo contains a [pipeline](pipelines/azure-pipeline-agents-ci.yml) that can be used for CI/CD.
 You'll need the [Azure Pipelines Terraform Tasks](https://marketplace.visualstudio.com/items?itemName=charleszipp.azure-pipelines-tasks-terraform) extension installed.
 To be able to create Self-Hosted Agents, the 'Project Collection Build Service (org)' group needs to be given 'Administrator' permission to the Agent Pool, and 'Limit job authorization scope to current project for non-release pipelines' disabled.
 For this reason, it is recommended to have a dedicated project for this pipeline.